Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You have been diagnosed with uterine cancer.
-This is the abnormal growth of cells in the uterus.
 Surgery is the most common treatment for both types of uterine cancer: endometrial cancer and uterine sarcoma.
 You may have just the uterus removed.
-This is called hysterectomy.
+This is called a hysterectomy.
 Or you may have the fallopian tubes and ovaries removed, too.
-This is called total hysterectomy and bilateral salpingo-oophorectomy.
+This is called a bilateral salpingo-oophorectomy.
 Lymph nodes in the area may also be removed.
 You may have radiation therapy after the surgery.
 In some cases, chemotherapy may be used as well.
-This sheet will help you take care of yourself at home.

-Take only the medications that are prescribed by your doctor.
-Tell your doctor if you take other medicines.
+Take only the medicines that your healthcare provider prescribes.
+Tell your healthcare provider if you take other medicines.
 These include prescription medicines and over-the-counter medicines, vitamins, herbs, and other supplements.

 Do the coughing and breathing exercises that you learned in the hospital.